Suicidal Ideation

 This guide to talking about suicidal ideation as a therapist will give you the tools and treatment methods you need to counsel clients with suicidal ideation.

-Tips for Working With a Client Experiencing Suicidal Ideation
+Steps for Working With a Client Experiencing Suicidal Ideation

 Suicidal ideation refers to any thoughts, feelings or visualization of one's suicide.
 These feelings can come in many shapes and forms.
-For some patients, these feelings can increase very gradually, whereas others may have an intense increase in suicidal thoughts from one day to the next.
+For some clients, these feelings can increase very gradually, whereas others may have an intense increase in suicidal thoughts from one day to the next.

-Discussing suicidal ideation with your patient can be stressful for some clinicians.
+Discussing suicidal ideation with your client can be stressful for some clinicians.
 Because suicide is a very delicate topic, it's best to form an intentional plan of action for bringing it up with your client and know how to address these concerns.
 Here are some tips and protocols you'll want to follow when counseling suicidal clients.

-1. Know About Laws and Protocol
+1. Know About Laws and Protocols

-The first step to counseling a patient with suicidal ideation is to know the legal and ethical requirements of a mental health professional.
+The first step to counseling a client with suicidal ideation is to know the legal and ethical requirements of a mental health professional.
 Be sure to review your state and federal laws for reporting thoughts and intentions of suicide in your clients.
 In some states, you may be required to report to the authorities if your client is expressing suicidal thoughts or if they are a threat to themselves or others.
 This is known as a duty to protect or warn.

 You may also have to disclose this information to certain insurance companies who require it for billing purposes, but this usually only requires very limited information, such as their diagnosis, treatment goals, and session dates.
 While most therapy sessions have strict confidentiality, reporting suicidal behaviors, symptoms or thoughts is sometimes necessary to maintain the client's safety and provide the care they need.
 If you're unsure about the laws and protocols in your state, reach out to your supervisor to ensure you follow reporting procedures correctly.